pikcube/Pikcube.Common/README.md

 You can also use `ModifierPriority.PrefixSegmented` and `ModifierPriority.PostfixSegmented` if you prefer your modifiers to all be grouped together (instead of being mixed in with all custom modifiers).

-There is also a special Priority of `ModifierPriority.Immediate` which is for modifiers that belong at the very top of the list.
+There is also a special priority of `ModifierPriority.Immediate` which is for modifiers that belong at the very top of the list.
 This is intended for modifiers that are essencially customization options (such as a "Always Whale" modifier to start with standard Neow Options, or "The Ending" to enable Act 4 (once it comes out).

 ## Feature: An implementation of the Cursed Debuff from Dicey Dungeons